opleary/PHP2650Project/index.md

 Survival regression involves not only information about censorship and time to event, but also additional predictor variables of interest like the sex, age, race, etc. of an individual.
-Cox proportional hazards models is a popular and widely utilized modeling technique for survival data because it considers the effects of covariates on the outcome of interest as well as examines the relationships between these variables and the survival distribution.
+The Cox proportional hazards model is a popular and widely utilized modeling technique for survival data because it considers the effects of covariates on the outcome of interest as well as examines the relationships between these variables and the survival distribution[6].
 While this model is praised for its flexibility and simplicity, it is also often criticized for its restrictive proportional hazards assumption.